JetBrains/intellij-aspect/README.md

 provider, while a thin **aggregator aspect** merges those providers and writes a single textproto per target for IDE import.

-This architecture removes templating entirely (a major source of friction), enables publishing to the **Bazel Central Registry (BCR)**, and makes aspect outputs cacheable by Bazel.
+This architecture significantly reduces templating (a major source of friction in the old aspect).
+When deployed from the BCR no templating is needed at all; the materialized fallback still requires rewriting load statements and generating a config file.
+The new design also enables publishing to the **Bazel Central Registry (BCR)**.

 ## Project Structure